 In 2008, Fannie Mae and Freddie Mac were taken into government conservatorship and given a $188 billion capital injection from taxpayers to stay afloat.
 As a result of this bailout, the private market has almost completely disappeared, and so nearly every loan made in America today comes with a full government guarantee.
 Despite this unsustainable situation, there has still been no real reform to our housing finance system since the financial crisis.

 - Winds down Fannie Mae, Freddie Mac and the Federal Housing Finance Agency (FHFA) within five years of bill passage.

-- Transfers appropriate utility duties and functions to the modernized, streamlined and accountable Federal Mortgage Insurance Corporation (FMIC), which is modeled in part after the FDIC, to provide catastrophic reinsurance behind 10 percent first-loss, private capital;
+- Transfers appropriate utility duties and functions to the modernized, streamlined and accountable Federal Mortgage Insurance Corporation (FMIC), modeled in part after the FDIC.

 Press releases, a summary of the legislation and bill text are available below.